PennyLaneAI/qml/README.md

   your demo.

 * When complete, create a gallery link to your demo.
-This can be done by adding the snippet below to `demos_basic.rst` for introductory demos, or `demos_research.rst` for more advanced topics, such as those based on research papers.
+This can be done by adding the snippet below to `demos_getting-started.rst` for introductory demos.

   ```rest
   .. customgalleryitem::
       :tooltip: An extended description of the demo